edgeworx/docs/content/en/docs/more/maintenance.md

 ## Notification

 We understand the importance of keeping our customers in the loop about maintenance.
-For zero-impact
-Our notification policy is as follows:

 - For a _standard maintenance event_, you will be emailed at your account's registered email address at least five business days before the maintenance window.
 If you have concerns